hydroper-jet/lang/misc/design.md

 Unicode:

-- `String`: Sequence of Scalar Values using an implementation-specific encoding.
+- `String`: Sequence of Scalar Values using an implementation-specific encoding
-- `CharIndex`: Represents a Scalar Value index into a string.
 - `Char`: Unicode Scalar Value.

 Compound: